askonomm/shh/README.md

 To list the names of all existing passwords, run `shh list`.

+**Note:** All passwords are be stored in a `.shh.edn` file in the user' home directory, unencrypted.
+This means that your passwords will only be as safe as your computer.
+I might add some form of encryption later on (or you can make a PR!), but for now it's not a priority for me.

 ### Changing passwords

 To change an existing password, run `shh change {name}`.